miconda/thunderbird-show-extra-headers/README.md

 ## Installation

 The extension requires at least `Thunderbird v128.0`.
+Not being yet in the official extensions repository, it can be installed temporarily (i.e., it is needed to install it again after Thunderbird restart).

 ### Temporarily Install From Git Repository